Winter fun at Fête des neiges

 Food and fire

-Over a dozen food trucks and restaurant cabins offer comfort food and gourmet treats along with classic winter staples like maple syrup taffy on snow, marshmallows for roasting, sugary beaver tails, hot chocolate and mulled wine.
+Several food trucks and restaurant cabins offer comfort food and gourmet treats along with classic winter staples like maple syrup taffy on snow, marshmallows for roasting, sugary beaver tails, hot chocolate and mulled wine.
 Warm up zones and an indoor rest area for parents with babies provide comfortable places to take a break.
 Gather family and friends, dress warmly and experience Montréal winter at its best at Fête des neiges.